The Festival of Fantasy Parade has returned to Magic Kingdom in 2022. The parade is now performed twice daily at Magic Kingdom.

-It’s also a good opportunity to see White Rabbit from Alice in Wonderland.
+It’s also an excellent opportunity to see White Rabbit from Alice in Wonderland.

 The ruffles in their bows are full of balloon-like features.
 They also have flags and balloons extending from their hats!

-Here is Pinocchio himself riding on the whale that swallowed him whole in the movie!
+Pinocchio is riding on the whale that swallowed him whole in the movie!